ashtorak/CanSeeNoiseGen/README.md

 There is an integration with CanZe app in development to control the Noise Generator via bluetooth.
 But I haven't decided yet what to do with it.
 I might just release the .apk here.
 In any case, you can use a bluetooth terminal app and send text commands there.
 See CanSee.ino for reference.

+More technical remarks:

+I have to check how to properly connect the I2S board to the ESP.
+It seems very sensitive, producing crackling on the audio output easily.
+The best was to make the wires as short as possible.
+I also found that connecting the AGND directly to the GND of the ESP board seems to help.
+I am not sure, why.
+The manual for the ESP says to put pullup resistors at the I2S pins.
+But this didn't do anything for me.

+Regarding SD card reading speed, I have tried different boards and combinations and found that the used components give the best speeds up to 25 MHz.
+If it is too slow (10 MHz), there will be errors when several samples are played in parallel.